no_english_version

 Genomic Sequencing Animation

-Genomic sequencing is a process for analyzing a sample of DNA taken from your blood.
+Genomic sequencing is a process for analyzing a sample of DNA, usually taken from the blood.
 In the lab, technicians extract DNA and prepare it for sequencing.

 .